English Martyrs Catholic School: History

 The school began as a secondary school for 300 pupils on 14 April 1964.
 The land cost £4,250 for 3.5 acre and the building was £215,608 work commencing on 13 May 1963.
-The official opening was performed by Bishop Edward Ellis on Tuesday 4 May 1965 followed by a reception by the Lord Mayor of Leicester, Alderman Kimberlin, OBE, one of the founding school governors.
-The school's first Headteacher was Mr. John Mulroy with Deputy Mr. P Connolly.
+The official opening was performed by Bishop Edward Ellis on Tuesday, 4 May 1965 followed by a reception by the Lord Mayor of Leicester, Alderman Kimberlin, OBE, one of the founding school governors.
+The school's first Headteacher was Mr. John Mulvey, with Deputy, Mr. P Connolly.
 Mr. Edward Brennan succeeded as Headmaster in 1966 and subsequent Heads have been Mr. David McLean in 1983, Mrs. Catherine Fields (Principal) 2002, Mr. Marius Carney 2007 and Mr. Mathew Calen 2022.

 The school became a comprehensive school in 1976 and a new building costing £300,000 was erected to facilitate expansion and the opening of the Sixth Form.
-This building was dedicated and blessed by Bishop McGuiness on Thursday 5 October 1978 assisted by Canon McReavy, Chair of Governors and Mr. Brennan the Headmaster.
+This building was dedicated and blessed by Bishop McGuiness on Thursday, 5 October 1978 assisted by Canon McReavy, Chair of Governors and Mr. Brennan the Headmaster.

 The Chapel of the Holy Family, a basilica structure, was built in 1996 in memory of Sister Anna Sheils.

 In 2013, the school began a major rebuilding program which involved the construction of new classrooms and a library; a sports centre (including a professional astro turf hockey pitch); a Sixth Form block and St Cecilia Performing Arts Centre.
-The buildings – costing £15m – were blessed by Bishop Alan Williams (Bishop of Brentwood) on the feast of the English Martyrs’ 2015, the fiftieth anniversary of the dedication of the school.
+The buildings (costing £15m) were blessed by Bishop Alan Williams (Bishop of Brentwood) on the feast of the English Martyrs’ 2015, the fiftieth anniversary of the dedication of the school.

-To mark the school's Golden Jubilee and the opening of the new buildings the school commissioned a series of art works.
-These are a bronze Crucifix erected at the entrance to the school by the Welsh artist, Helen Sinclair; an Icon of the Virgin Hodegetria by Aidan Hart; (card included) a cut slate plaque of the school motto “Ut omnes unum sint” by Lida Cordoza (Kindersley Cordoza Workshop, Cambridge); a choral setting of the school Prayer “Lord Jesus Christ make me a better person” by composer Simon Lole for the school's Schola Cantorum and a new two manual and pedal 16 rank pipe organ, built for the auditorium by Leicestershire Organ builder, Peter Collins.
+To mark the school's Golden Jubilee and the opening of the new buildings, the school commissioned a series of artworks.
+These are a bronze Crucifix erected at the entrance to the school by the Welsh artist, Helen Sinclair; an Icon of the Virgin Hodegetria by Aidan Hart; (card included) a cut slate plaque of the school motto "Ut omnes unum sint" by Lida Cordoza (Kindersley Cordoza Workshop, Cambridge); a choral setting of the school Prayer "Lord Jesus Christ make me a better person" by composer Simon Lole for the school's Schola Cantorum and a new two manual and pedal 16 rank pipe organ, built for the auditorium by Leicestershire Organ builder, Peter Collins.

 Previously a voluntary aided school administered by Leicester City Council and the Roman Catholic Diocese of Nottingham, in September 2018 English Martyrs Catholic School converted to academy status.
 The school is now sponsored by the St Thomas Aquinas Catholic Multi-Academy trust.